We know that education creates opportunities, and opportunities help a student realize his or her dreams.

 This year, our recipients of Malcolm Baldrige Scholarship are:

 Emily Tarko, from Windsor Locks High School in Connecticut and Reid DeGroff from Plainedge High School in Massapequa, New York.
-Both incoming students will major in business administration and be play a Division II sport at Post.
+Both incoming students will major in business administration and play women’s softball and men’s lacrosse respectively, both are Division II sports at Post University.

 “Post University is proud to award the Baldrige Scholarship as a means to reward and celebrate the academic success of two high-achieving high school students,” said Post University Provost, Dr. Elizabeth Johnson.
 “We are excited to have Emily and Reid join us in the Fall as Post Eagles and look forward to watching these two talented students grow into successful business drivers of tomorrow.”